simolus3/drift/docs/docs/Dart API/transactions.md

 ---

-data:
-  title: "Transactions"
+title: Transactions
-  weight: 4
 description: Run multiple statements atomically

-template: layouts/docs/single
-path: /docs/transactions/
-aliases:
-  - /transactions/
 ---

-{% assign snippets = "package:drift_docs/snippets/dart_api/transactions.dart.excerpt.json" | readString | json_decode %}

 Drift has support for transactions and allows multiple statements to run atomically, so that none of their changes is visible to the main database until the transaction